Tianqi-Yao/paalab_robot_m2_system/README.md

 ## Local Camera Tests (menu option 5)

+Selecting option **5** first shows the camera selection prompt, then enters the sub-menu.
+The chosen camera's IP is injected as `DEVICE_IP` into each demo script.

 | Option | Function                                    |
 |--------|---------------------------------------------|
 | 1      | Simple viewer (300×300, CAM_A)              |